 The Centers for Disease Control and Prevention has officially recommended the use of cloth face masks.
 For a while, the CDC said that masks weren't necessary unless you were sick or caring for infected people.
-At this point, the CDC wants us to do everything we can to prevent the spread of COVID-19.
+At this point, the CDC wants us to do everything we can to prevent the spread of COVID-19 during the pandemic and recommends wearing two masks -- particularly at least one single-use surgical mask and another mask.

 You may be wondering why they recommended cloth masks instead of respirators.
 Dust masks vs. respirators, what's the difference?
 A disposable half-mask doesn't live up to the quality of an N95 respirator.
-Although our coronavirus frontline workers need respirators more than we do.
+Although our coronavirus frontline workers need respirators as part of their PPE more than we do.

 Dust Mask vs. Respirator